This post may include affiliate links; see our disclosure policy.

 This savory condiment adds an incredible pop of savory flavor to everything it touches!
 Here are a few ways to use it in your cooking:

-• Rice: Swirl it into white rice after cooking.
+• Rice: Swirl it into White Rice after cooking.

 • Noodles: Make a pot of spaghetti and add miso butter to taste.

-• Salmon: Melt it to make a butter sauce for pan seared salmon or use it for cooking
+• Salmon: Melt it to make a butter sauce for Pan-Seared Salmon or use it for cooking

-• Shrimp: Make a garlic butter sauce with miso butter for dipping
+• Shrimp: Make a Garlic Butter sauce with miso butter for dipping

-• Chicken: Make this garlic chicken with miso butter
+• Chicken: Make this Garlic Chicken with miso butter

-Vegetarian, plant-based, and gluten-free.
+This recipe is vegetarian, plant-based, and gluten-free.
 For vegan and dairy-free, substitute vegan butter.

 Save this recipe!